 - Watch your dog at all times at the park.
 This is your opportunity to set boundaries for your dog and ensure acceptable behaviour.
 Intervene with clear commands when your dog is misbehaving and praise with positive commands when your dog is playing appropriately.
 Pay attention to your dog’s body language and be prepared to recall them at signs of trouble — baring teeth, low growls and offensive posturing, for instance.

 - Always bring high value treats to maintain a reliable recall cue around distractions.

 - Practice ‘consent tests’.
 If one dog is pursuing and the other dog is running away, ask the owner of the pursuing dog to hold their dog for a moment.
 Let the other dog have a chance to decide if they want to continue to play.

 - Raincoats and clothing on your dog inhibit their ability to communicate to other dogs and should be left at home.

 - Bring extra poop bags and always pick up after your dog.

 - Spay or neuter your dog.
 Spayed/neutered dogs are less likely to incite or exhibit aggression.
 Low-cost spay/neuter is provided at the BC SPCA Animal Hospital in Vancouver and Penticton Veterinary Hospital and our spay/neuter clinics in Prince George and Kamloops.

-When in doubt, consider contacting the BC SPCA’s AnimalKind training program to find a kind and knowledgeable trainer who will help you foster a positive relationship between you and your dog.
+When in doubt, check out the list of trainers recommended by the BC SPCA at animalkind.ca and find a kind and knowledgeable trainer to help you foster a positive relationship between you and your dog.